nakqeeb/portfolio/README.md

 ## About this project:

 Interactive Portfolio Application with ReactJS.
-This project showcases your skills in modern web development and design by building a personal portfolio website.
+This project showcases my skills in modern web development and design by building a personal portfolio website.

 ## Key features: